Pablo-source/RPYSOC_2025_Using_APIs_in_R/README.md

 # Using-APIs-in-R-to-obtain-Indicators for visualizations
 Using APIs in R to obtain Indicators for interactive visualizations

+## Presentation slides

+- Conference talk slides on GitHub: <https://pablo-source.github.io/RPySOC2025talk.html#/title-slide>

+I will showcase how to use Application Programming Interfaces (APIs) in R to gather Health, Social and Weather data.

+First I introduce what are APIs, making requests to an API, understanding its response, and transforming it into a JSON file,

 ## New section: Spain State Meteorological Agency - AEMET - OpenDATA API

 Ceate a new set of visualizations using ggplot and plotly libraries in R displaying MIN/MAX daily temperatures in Spain for the last 10 years using *AEMET OpenDATA* **API** for these cities: Valencia, Sevilla, Barcelona and Madrid,  to display effect of extreme weather in Spain.